A discrete model for Gell-Mann matrices: Conclusion

 The suggestion that physics might be fundamentally discrete, and that the apparently continuous behaviour we often observe is an illusion, goes back a long way.
 In the context of quantum mechanics, this suggestion was made by Einstein \cite{Einstein1935} as early as 1935, but no discrete theory was found to rival the continuous models based on the Schr\"odinger equation and then the Dirac equation.
 The Standard Model of Particle Physics, largely completed by the mid 1970s, is entirely based on continuous groups, so that the emergence of discrete experimental observations is still not explained in a totally convincing way \cite{Bell,Kochen,Rae}.

 Theories beyond the Standard Model are almost without exception continuous theories.
-A few lone voices, such as 't Hooft \cite{thooft}, still speak out in favour of Einstein's dream of a discrete foundation, even if this has to be at the Planck scale.
+A few lone voices, such as 't Hooft \cite{thooft,thooftbook}, still speak out in favour of Einstein's dream of a discrete foundation, even if this has to be at the Planck scale.
 But a convincing discrete model is still lacking, and few people are seriously looking for one.
-The ones I have put forward in \cite{finite,octahedral,gl23model,icosa,tetrions,ZYM} all suffer from drawbacks of various kinds, most notably the lack of any convincing analogue of the colour $SU(3)$, which is an essential and very successful part of the Standard Model.
+The ones I have put forward in \cite{finite,octahedral,gl23model,icosa,tetrions,ZYM}, using either the binary tetrahedral group, the binary icosahedral group or one of the two isoclinic variants of the binary octahedral group, all suffer from drawbacks of various kinds, most notably the lack of any convincing analogue of the colour $SU(3)$, which is an essential part of the Standard Model.
 Nevertheless, it is a mathematical fact that finite groups are \emph{much} more complicated than Lie groups, and quite small finite groups can model properties that cannot be modelled with Lie groups at all.

 In this paper, therefore, I have tried to remedy this defect by explicitly proposing a finite analogue or precursor of $SU(3)$.
 At a combinatorial (qualitative) level it has many desirable properties that mirror known experimental properties of elementary particles, in particular the chirality of the weak interaction, the mixing of electromagnetism and the weak and strong nuclear forces, and neutrino oscillations.
-Quantitative analysis of masses, mixing angles and probability amplitudes is, however, beyond the scope of this paper, as it requires detailed investigations of coordinates for the representations, that may even (counter-intuitively) depend on the large-scale gravitational environment.
+Quantitative analysis of masses, mixing angles and probability amplitudes has only been touched upon, and is in general beyond the scope of this paper, as it requires detailed investigations of coordinates for the representations.